vchemsmisl/2022-2-level-ctlr/docs/public/ud_format.md

 > **NB**: The complete mapping of features from Mystem to the UD format can be found in
 > the [`ud_mapping.md`](ud_mapping.md).

+> **HINT**: It's mandatory to use `Loc` mapping for pymystem3 `пр` case because
+> in Slavic languages this is the only case that is used exclusively in combination with prepositions.

 ### <a name="pymorphy"></a>PyMorphy

 PyMorphy uses the tags from OpenCorpora.
 The list of all tags is available on